 Also, several factors can influence the severity of allergic reactions, and may increase the risk of anaphylaxis.
 These include exercise, heat, alcohol, the amount of allergen taken, and, for food, how it is prepared and consumed.
 Patients with underlying cardiovascular disease are also more at risk of severe reactions.

-Unfortunately, there is no test which can predict risk of anaphylaxis.
+Unfortunately, there is no test which can accurately predict anaphylaxis, so allergists work on probability and risk.
 We do know that anaphylaxis is a little more likely in someone who has:

 - had a previous anaphylactic reaction